SEIU Healthcare: 1998–2004: CAW "raids" and the mega-merger

 In October 2003, the six remaining locals voted to merge their healthcare and community-service members into one provincial local named SEIU Local 1.on.
-SEIU International issued a charter for SEIU Local 1.on on January 8, 2004, and approved the new local's constitution on March 26, 2004.
+SEIU International issued a charter for SEIU Local 1 on January 8, 2004, and approved the new local's constitution on March 26, 2004.

-2013-Present: Rebranding as Canada's Healthcare Union
+2013–present: rebranding as Canada's Healthcare Union

 In 2013, SEIU Local 1.on changed its name to "SEIU Healthcare", and rebranded its logo and slogan to appeal to patients, residents and clients under the care of SEIU workers.
 Former President Stewart believed this transformation was as a move towards being a "21st-century, solution-based union; a union that all members know makes their lives better; a union that teaches employers and governments that the labour movement is a valued partner, not an opponent."

-Political Action and Affiliations
+Political action and affiliations

 Over the last decade, SEIU Healthcare has increased its focus on electoral politics.
 The union played an important role in the 2014 Ontario provincial elections by helping elect former Ontario Liberal Party leader Kathleen Wynne.
 During both the 2014 and 2018 voting cycles, SEIU mobilized hundreds of members across the province to contact voters in key ridings and to encourage them to strategically vote and support the candidate who was most likely to strengthen Ontario's public healthcare system and improve collective bargaining rights.

-SEIU Healthcare affiliates with the Ontario Federation of Labour and the Canadian Labour Congress.
+SEIU Healthcare is affiliated with the Ontario Federation of Labour and the Canadian Labour Congress.

-Governing Structure and Leadership
+Governing structure and leadership

 SEIU Healthcare's governance structure consists of three officers (president, vice-president, treasurer-secretary) and 17 executive board members.
 In the event of a vacancy, under article 5.8 of the constitution, the president can appoint a vice-president or treasurer-secretary without a vote from the membership or executive board.
 In 2015, the union restructured its executive board to include seven seats specifically for equity-seeking groups: workers of colour, LGBTQ, persons with disability, retirees, young workers, women and aboriginal/indigenous.

-Nursing Division
+Nursing division

 SEIU Healthcare has a dedicated nursing division that holds its own convention and has a separate governing board, constitution and professional liaison staff.
 The division advocates for nursing in Ontario regarding professional practices, scope of practice and delivery of care by nurses.
-The Nursing Division Board is led by President Sandi Jones, and consists of three Vice Presidents (Hospital, Home & Community Care, and Long-Term Care) and eight regional representations.
+The Nursing Division Board is led by President Sandi Jones, and consists of three vice presidents (Hospital, Home & Community Care, and Long-Term Care) and eight regional representations.